kev-fung/Flowrate-Data-Explorer/README.md

 This project aims to investigate the scaling of oilwells and its detection given large quantitites of well data.
 The first objective is to develop a Python Package to organise, explore, and model data in Spark SQL DataFrames for ease of exploring and analysing Spark data.
-The second objective is to investigate the problem in an Azure Databricks Notebook Environment with classified data residing in the Azure DataLake.
-Both objectives are completed concurrently together.
+The second objective is to investigate the problem in an Azure Databricks Notebook Environment with classified data residing in the Azure DataLake using the developed package.
+Both objectives are completed concurrently because the investigations will require constantly new methods for analysis from the package.

 This repository contains (To be updated):
 1. Spark Data Modules